jameshanlon/jameshanlon.github.io/content/silicon-infra.md

 {% import 'post-macros.html' as macros %}

-Modern ASIC design differs to conventional software engineering in two fundamental aspects that require a somewhat different approach to project
+Modern ASIC design differs to conventional software engineering in three fundamental aspects that require a somewhat different approach to project
 development: